AriFordsham/GHCWiki/trac-fast-cgi.md

 ```

 Note that you will need to add a new entry to `fastcgi.server` for each separate Trac instance that you wish to run.
-Alternatively, you may use the `TRAC_ENV_PARENT_DIR` variable instead of `TRAC_ENV` as described above,
-and you may set one of the two in `trac.fcgi` instead of in `lighttpd.conf`
-using `bin-environment` (as in the section above on Apache configuration).
+Alternatively, you may use the `TRAC_ENV_PARENT_DIR` variable instead of `TRAC_ENV` as described above, and you may set one of the two in `trac.fcgi` instead of in `lighttpd.conf` using `bin-environment`, as in the section above on Apache configuration.

-Note that lighttpd has a bug related to 'SCRIPT_NAME' and 'PATH_INFO' when the uri of fastcgi.server is '/' instead of '/trac' in this example (see [ \#2418](http://trac.edgewall.org/intertrac/%232418)).
-This is fixed in lighttpd 1.5, and under lighttpd 1.4.23 or later the workaround is to add `"fix-root-scriptname" => "enable"` as a parameter of fastcgi.server.
+Note that Lighttpd has a bug related to 'SCRIPT_NAME' and 'PATH_INFO' when the uri of fastcgi.server is '/' instead of '/trac' in this example (see [ \#2418](http://trac.edgewall.org/intertrac/%232418)).
+This is fixed in Lighttpd 1.5, and under Lighttpd 1.4.23 or later the workaround is to add `"fix-root-scriptname" => "enable"` as a parameter of fastcgi.server.

 For using two projects with lighttpd add the following to your `lighttpd.conf`: